The Pagemaster: Plot

 Pessimistic 10-year-old Richard Tyler lives life based on statistics and fears everything.
-His exasperated parents have tried multiple ways to build up his courage to little success.
-Richard is sent to buy a bag of nails for building a treehouse.
+His exasperated parents have tried multiple ways to build up his courage, with little success.
+One day, Richard is sent by his father to buy a bag of nails for building a treehouse.
 However, Richard gets caught in a harsh thunderstorm and takes shelter in a library.
-He meets Mr. Dewey, an eccentric librarian/custodian who insists that he is in need of a special book and gives him a library card, despite Richard's protests.
+Despite Richard's protests, he meets Mr. Dewey, an eccentric librarian/custodian who insists that he needs a special book and gives him a library card.
 Searching for a phone, Richard finds a large rotunda painted with many famous literary characters.
-He slips on water dripping from his coat and falls over, knocking himself out.
+He slips on water dripping from his coat and falls, knocking himself out.
 Richard awakens to find the rotunda art melting, which washes over him and the library, turning them into illustrations.

 He is met by the Pagemaster, the mythical Keeper of Books and Guardian of the Written Word.
 Richard asks for directions to the exit, so the Pagemaster sends him through the fiction section toward the green neon exit sign.
-Along the way, Richard befriends three anthropomorphic books: Adventure, a swashbuckling pirate-like book; Fantasy, a sassy but caring fairy-tale book; and Horror, a fearful "Hunchbook" with a misshapen spine.
-The three agree to help Richard if he checks them out using his new library card.
-Together, the quartet encounters classic-fictional characters.
+Along the way, Richard befriends three anthropomorphic books: Adventure, a swashbuckling pirate-like book; Fantasy, a sassy but caring fairy-like book of fairytales; and Horror, a fearful "Hunchbook" with a misshapen spine.
+The three agree to help Richard if he checks them out with his new library card.
+Together, the quartet encounters classic fictional characters.
 They meet Dr. Jekyll who turns into Mr. Hyde, driving them to the open waters of the Land of Adventure.
 However, the group is separated after Moby-Dick attacks, following the whale's battle with Captain Ahab.
 Richard and Adventure are shipwrecked and picked up by the Hispaniola, captained by Long John Silver.
-The pirates go to Treasure Island, but find no treasure except for one gold coin, nearly causing a mutiny between the captain and the crew.
+The pirates go to Treasure Island, but find no treasure except for one gold coin, nearly causing a mutiny between Silver and his crew.
 Fantasy and Horror return and defeat the pirates.
 Silver attempts to convince Richard to leave with him but surrenders when Richard threatens him with a sword.